Trinity-Reformed-Church/trc-bylaws/README.md

-# trc-bylaws
+# Trinity Reformed Church Bylaws

-Trinity Reformed Church Bylaws
+Read and download it at: https://bylaws.trinityreformed.org